 Editor’s Note: Does your wood-burning stove need a little care?
-Today one of Lehman’s own, Amanda from the stove team, is sharing with us tips to help keep your wood stove in good working order.
+Today one of Lehman’s stove experts is sharing with us tips to help keep your wood stove in good working order.

 Written by Amanda Burt